tanvesh01/notion-components/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Please Give a ⭐️ if this project helped you!
+It will motivate me to keep working on this!

----
+## License

+MIT.
+Copyright (c) 2021 Tanvesh Sarve.